edward93/project-volleyball-tools/tasks.md

 4. ~~Add the volleyball~~
 5. ~~Create a new team and save it (Japan's team)~~
 6. ~~Separate framework code from the rest for VolleyballComponent (separation of concerns)~~
-7. Write down MVP requirements (limit the scope and remove bike-shedding)
+7. ~~Write down MVP requirements (limit the scope and remove bike-shedding)~~
+8. Convert MVP requirements to tasks
-8. Add volleyball position to the gameState dependencies
+9. Add volleyball position to the gameState dependencies
-9. Perform "separation of concerns" refactoring for the MVP components
+10. Perform "separation of concerns" refactoring for the MVP components

 ## Out of scope